Course Catalog

 Campus Locations: Valdosta, Ben Hill Irwin, Coffee

-Purpose: The Associate of Applied Science Degree in Occupational Studies allows customization of the program of study based on each student's academic and professional goals.
-This degree requires completion of 60 semester credit hours (15 hours of general education requirements and 45 hours distributed among one or more areas of emphasis)
+The Associate of Applied Science Degree in Occupational Studies allows customization of the program of study based on each student's academic and professional goals.
+This degree requires completion of 60 semester credit hours (15 hours of general education requirements and 45 hours distributed among one or more areas of emphasis).
+The program curriculum may be strategically selected to build upon the student's goals and objectives.
+Learning opportunities develop academic and professional knowledge and skills required for job acquisition or continued education.
+A student might choose the occupational studies program if his or her specific goals and interests cannot be met through a school's existing majors, minors and electives or they are working towards transferring to a four-year institution to obtain an undergraduate degree.

 Curriculum Outline (60 hours)